-Advising StageBefore you apply for a study abroad program, you must set up an advising appointment with a Study Abroad Advisor.
+Advising StageBefore you apply for a study abroad program, you should set up an advising appointment with a Study Abroad Advisor.
 This is to ensure that you have all the information available about the program you intend to apply as well as to be certain you understand the entire application process.
 After you have been advised and have established that you are eligible to study abroad, you can then begin the Study Abroad Application.

 Application StageThe Study Abroad Application materials for Reciprocal Exchange or Affiliated programs are completed online.
 To begin your UTA Study Abroad Application, go to the brochure for your intended program which can be found through the program search tool.
 If we are currently accepting applications for your intended program, you will see an "Apply Now" button near the top-left corner of the program brochure.
 Once you click the "Apply Now" button, you will be prompted to login into our website.
 This will create your personal applicant homepage for your specific program.
 Complete the application and submit the required materials, either electronically or in person, as instructed.

 As part of the Study Abroad Application, Study Abroad Staff will review your UTA transcript to ensure you meet the academic standards for your intended program.
 We will also complete a judicial check with the Office of Student Conduct.
 Any judicial concerns will be dealt with individually.